kendaleiv/kendaleiv.github.io/_posts/2017-07-23-a-minimal-ui-visual-studio-code-configuration.md

 Note that this specifies the **Default Light+** color theme, which you can omit or change.

-Let me know in the comments if you have any suggestions for improvements!

 **Note:** This is targeting Visual Studio Code version `1.14.2`.